soooolooo/Losers-list/README.md

 **Loser's list?
 What's this?**
 <br>This is a list for Team Fortress 2 Bot Detector.
-<br>It includes players who were found cheating, defending or being associate with cheater.
+<br>It includes players who were found cheating, defending or associates with cheater.

 **What are the tags for players in this list?**